 Although I acquired tenure, after four years I 'moved across the road' to the Silsoe Research Institute (formerly NIAE) where I took up a post as a Principal Research Scientist investigating the flow properties of solid-liquid food mixtures; this may sound a long way from soil mechanics but I was contributing the aspect of particulate behaviour to a discipline more familiar with fluid rheology.
 This was fine, and I was privileged to work with some very clever chemical engineers from the University of Cambridge and Unilever Research.
 After about six years of this, all the research institutes in the UK were subject to a very severe, free-market-type scrutiny by Central Government and I spent a fascinating few months seconded to work directly for the BBSRC (Biotechnology and Biological Sciences Research Council) to defend the interests of a sister institute, the Institute for Animal Health.
 Apparently, as I was quite successful at this, my own institute (which was particularly vulnerable) persuaded me into business development to try to bring in more commercial funding to supplement the strategic science money that was won annually from the Research Council.
 I think this was the most uninspiring job that I have ever had so when, after another few years, the opportunity arose to take 'early retirement' with a sizeable financial incentive I took it and left the research institute in 1999.

 Since 2006, I have also been working with a friend's horse riding holiday company, Unicorn Trails.
 As well as being a director, I go on exploratory rides to assess new locations and I act as an escort on larger group rides.
 For example, I accompanied 26 Irish riders raising money for charity by camping and riding Arab stallions on a trek of six days in the Anti Atlas Mountains and the Sahara Desert in Morocco and I accompanied a similar group to Wadi Rum in Jordan.
-My most recent adventures have included crossing the High Andes from Chile to Argentina, riding an Inca trail in Peru, crossing the Central Highlands in Ethiopia and an expedition to the Yukon in NW Canada (Read more about my adventures on horseback in captioned pictures).
+My most recent adventures have included crossing the High Andes from Chile to Argentina, riding an Inca trail in Peru, crossing the Central Highlands in Ethiopia, an expedition to The Yukon in NW Canada and escorting a ride in Iran (Read more about my adventures on horseback in captioned pictures).

-In 2008, a friend and former colleague at the Silsoe Research Institute invited me to join the board of eCow, a company that specialises in the non-invasive monitoring of dairy cows.
+In 2008, a friend and former colleague at the Silsoe Research Institute invited me to join the board of eCow, a company that specialises in the non-invasive monitoring of dairy cow health.